 - Security: It helps protect you from other people accessing your personal information and other data.

 It’s smart to do business with companies and organizations that value your privacy and take measures to protect your personal information.
 But there are things you can do, too, to help protect your privacy and boost your security.

 Here are some examples:

 - Limit what you share on social media and online in general.

 - Shred important documents before tossing them in the trash.

 - Guard your Social Security number.
 Keep it in a secure place and don’t give it out if possible.
 Ask if you can provide another form of identification.

 - Safeguard your data and devices.
-This might include enlisting the help of computer virus protection, a secure router, Wi-Fi protection, and identity theft protection services.
+This might include enlisting the help of security software, a secure router, a VPN on public Wi-Fi, and identity theft protection services.

 Your device may not be secure.

 Public Wi-Fi isn’t always safe.
 Without the right protection, your personal information could become public.
 Protect yourself with Norton Secure VPN.
 It encrypts the personal information you send and receive on public Wi-Fi to help keep it private wherever you want to log on.